cormullion/Thebes.jl/docs/src/index.md

 ```@meta
 DocTestSetup = quote
-    using Luxor, Thebes, Dates, Colors
+    using Dates
 end
 ```

 # Introduction to Thebes

 Thebes.jl is a small package that provides a few 3D wireframe tools for use with Luxor.jl, a 2D drawing package.

-Most of my work is 2D in nature, but occasionally I require some graphic elements that are three-dimensional.
-The Thebes package lets you define a few simple shapes in 3D and project them onto a Luxor drawing, which remains resolutely 2D.
+You can define simple shapes in 3D, and have them drawn onto a Luxor drawing.

 !!! note

     Don't set your expectations too high!
 Thebes.jl merely generates a few simple 3D "wireframe" diagrams.
 For real 3D work, with solid shapes, lighting, textures, interactivity, and so on, use Makie.jl.
 Or spend a few months learning Blender...

 # Installation and basic usage